freeCodeCamp/chapter/CONTRIBUTING.md

 Make sure `IS_DOCKER=TRUE` is set in the `.env` file in your copy's root directory.

-Run Docker Compose (`docker-compose up` on Linux) and wait for the successful output of as shown in the following example.

-This could take minutes for each line to appear.
+Run Docker Compose (`docker-compose up` on Linux) from the root project directory and wait for the successful output as shown in the following example.
+Note: this could take minutes for each line to appear.

 > db_1      | ...
 LOG:  database system is ready to accept connections
 >